-The Theakston Environmental wind engineering facility was developed for the study of, among other sciences, the pedestrian-level wind environment occurring around buildings, with focus on the safety and comfort of pedestrians.
-To this end physical scale models of proposed Development sites, and immediate surroundings, are built, instrumented and tested at the facility with resulting wind speeds measured for different wind directions at various locations likely to be frequented by pedestrians.
-Predictions of wind speeds for various probabilities of occurrence and for various percentages of time are then weighted relative to a historical range of wind conditions, and provided to the client.
+The Theakston Environmental wind engineering facility was developed for the study of, among other sciences, the pedestrian level wind environment occurring around buildings, with focus on the safety and comfort of pedestrians.
+To this end, physical scale models of proposed Development sites, and immediate surroundings, are built, instrumented and tested at the facility with resulting wind speeds measured for different wind directions at various locations likely to be frequented by pedestrians.
+This quantitative analysis provides predictions of wind speeds for various probabilities of occurrence and for various percentages of time that are ultimately weighted relative to a historical range of wind conditions, and provided to the client.

-The techniques applied to wind, and other studies carried out at the facility, utilise a boundary layer wind tunnel and/or open channel water flume, the ultimate known as the "Snow and Wind Simulator", in which flowing water is conditioned to represent wind movement (Figure 1).
-This procedure is based on the fact that air (wind) is a fluid and obeys all the principles and laws contained in Fluid Mechanics and Hydraulics disciplines.
-The open channel water flume and boundary layer wind tunnel have been developed for these kinds of environmental studies, and have been adapted with equipment, testing procedures and protocols, in order to provide results comparable to full scale.
-The water flume test is a particularly useful tool where visual examination and qualitative analysis are advantageous in decision making, whereas the Boundary Layer Wind Tunnel lends itself well to the simultaneous acquisition of large data streams.
+The techniques applied to wind and other studies carried out at the facility, utilise a boundary layer wind tunnel and/or water flume (Figure 1).
+The testing facility has been developed for these kinds of environmental studies, and has been adapted with equipment, testing procedures and protocols, in order to provide results comparable to full scale.
+The Boundary Layer Wind Tunnel lends itself well to the simultaneous acquisition of large data streams while the water flume is excellent for flow visualisation.

 The purpose of this Pedestrian Level Wind Study is to evaluate the pedestrian level wind speeds for a full range of wind directions.
 To accomplish this, the wind's mean speed boundary layer profiles are simulated and applied to a site-specific model under test, instrumented with differential pressure probes at locations of interest.
-During testing pressure readings are taken over a one-hour model scale period of time, at a full-scale height of approximately 2m and correlated to mean and gust wind speeds, expressed as ratios of the gradient wind speed.
+During testing, pressure readings are taken over a one-hour model scale period of time, at a full-scale height of approximately 1.8m and correlated to mean and gust wind speeds, expressed as ratios of the gradient wind speed.